lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/hebrews_02.md

 2:1 Therefore we ought to give the more earnest heed to the things which we have heard, lest at any time we should let them slip.
 2:2 For if <u class = "red">the word spoken by angels</u> was stedfast, and every transgression and disobedience received a just recompence of reward; <a class ="marginnote">verse 2: stedfast is in KJV, steadfast is in other translations.<br> Angels are God's messengers who spoke[NASB, NKJV]/ delivered[NLT]/ declared[ESV]  God's words.<br>~~~~</a>
-2:3 How shall we escape, if we neglect so great <u class = "red">salvation</u>; which at the first began to be spoken by the Lord, and was confirmed unto us by them that heard him; <a class ="marginnote">verse 3: It echoes Hebrews 1:1. <br>There is no excuse that human being can neglect the salvation.
+2:3 How shall we escape, if we neglect so great <u class = "red">salvation</u>; which at the first began to be spoken by the Lord, and was confirmed unto us by them that heard him; <a class ="marginnote">verse 3: It echoes Hebrews 1:1. <br>God revealed himself and salvation to us.
+There is no excuse that human being can neglect the salvation.
 No one.
-It is hard to believe that God spoke the salvation to some, and did not speak to others.</a>
+It is hard to believe that God spoke the salvation to some, and did not speak to others.
+Therefore, it implies predestination is wrong.</a>
 2:4 God also bearing them witness, both with signs and wonders, and with divers miracles, and gifts of the Holy Ghost, according to his own will?
-2:5 For unto the angels hath he not put in subjection the world to come, whereof we speak.
+2:5 For unto the angels hath he not put in subjection the world to come, whereof we speak. <a class ="marginnote">verse 5: <u class = "red">in subjection to</u> under the power. ie. our subjection to the laws.</a>

 2:6 But one in a certain place testified, saying, What is man, that thou art mindful of him? or the son of man, that thou visitest him?
 2:7 Thou madest him a little lower than the angels; thou crownedst him with glory and honour, and didst set him over the works of thy hands: